dev-ai-lab/aws-architect/README.md

 - Seamlessly handle failure of downstream instance
 - Does regular health check of the instances
 - SSL termination (HTTPS)
+- ELB is Multi-AZ and doesn't work across regions
 - Enforce stickiness to cookies
 - High availability across zones
 - Separate public traffic from private one